hsynercn/pluralsight-js-path/2_javascript_syntax_and_operators.md

 console.log(date instanceof Date);//true
 console.log(date instanceof Object);//true
 console.log(name instanceof String);//true
-console.log(value instanceof String);//false
-console.log(value instanceof Object);//false
+console.log(value instanceof String);//false, primitives are not objects console.log(value instanceof Object);//false
 ```

+**Summary**

 Important to understand the difference between primitives and Objects.

 Use primitives where possible.

 Detecet data types using typeof and instanceof.
 - typeof for checking type
 - instanceof for checking what type of object

 Can use constructor property.
 - Both on objects and primitives